 We recognise that on occasions foodbank users or partners may feel that the expected standards of service delivery have not been met and consequently may make a complaint.
 On other occasions customers may wish to highlight positive experiences via a compliment.

 This policy sets out the framework within which feedback through all complaints and compliments will be managed.

-- All complaints are dealt with satisfactorily and within reasonable timescales
+- All formal complaints within our system are dealt with satisfactorily and within reasonable timescales

 - Users are aware of their rights and responsibilities and have realistic expectations of potential outcomes

 - Complaints are seen as a positive learning experience and used to continually improve our services